deco-sites/www/docs/concepts/layout/en.md

 ---
-description: A Layout in deco.cx is a cencept that defines how sections are arranged and presented on a page.
+description: A Layout in deco.cx is a concept that defines how sections are arranged and presented on a page.
 since: 1.0.0
 ---